Symplectic cohomology of compound Du Val singularities: Symplectic cohomology for invertible polynomials

 \begin{conj}[{\cite[Conjecture 1.4]{LU1}}] There is a quasi-equivalence of idempotent complete $A_\infty$ categories between the wrapped Fukaya category of the Milnor fibre \(\check{\w}^{-1}(1)\) and the dg-category of \(\Gamma_\w\)-equivariant matrix factorisations of \(\w+x_0\cdots x_{n+1}\). \end{conj}

 These conjectures are established in the following situations: \begin{itemize} \item If the matrix \(A\) is diagonal (so \(\w\) defines a Brieskorn-Pham singularity) then Conjecture \ref{conj:BH} was proved by Futaki and Ueda \cite{FutakiUeda}.
-More generally, if the matrix \(A\) is block diagonal and its blocks are either \(1\)-by-\(1\) or \(2\)-by-\(2\) equal to \( \) (so that \(\w\) is a Sebastiani-Thom sum of ADE polynomials of type \(A\) or \(D\)), Conjecture \ref{conj:BH} was proved by Futaki and Ueda \cite{FutakiUedaD}. \item If \(n=1\), Conjecture \ref{conj:BH} was proved by Habermann and Smith \cite{HabermannSmith}.
+More generally, if the matrix \(A\) is block diagonal and its blocks are either \(1\)-by-\(1\) or \(2\)-by-\(2\) equal to \( \) (so that \(\w\) is a Sebastiani-Thom sum of ADE polynomials of type \(A\) or \(D\)), Conjecture \ref{conj:BH} was proved by Futaki and Ueda \cite{FutakiUedaD}.
+Polishchuk and Varolgunes \cite{PolishchukVarolgunes} make significant progress towards establishing Conjecture \ref{conj:BH} in the chain case which includes the Laufer flop (Case 4 in the Table of Theorem \ref{thm:summary}). \item If \(n=1\), Conjecture \ref{conj:BH} was proved by Habermann and Smith \cite{HabermannSmith}.
 In fact, this means Conjecture \ref{conj:BH} holds for any invertible polynomial \(\w\) of the form \(\w(x_1,\ldots,x_{n+1})=x_1^2+\cdots+x_{n-1}^2+f(x_{n},x_{n+1})\).
 This is because stabilising \(\w\) and \(\check{\w}\) by adding quadratic terms in extra variables changes neither the Fukaya-Seidel nor the matrix factorisation category. \item In \cite{LU1}, various cases of Conjecture \ref{conj:LU} were verified.
 The sequel paper \cite{LU2} focused on the log Fano case and established Conjecture \ref{conj:LU} for the Milnor fibres of simple singularities.
+The \( n=1 \) case of Conjecture \ref{conj:LU} was proved by Habermann \cite{Habermann}.
 Conjecture \ref{conj:LU} was proved in full generality by Gammage \cite{Gammage} in the $\mathbb{Z}/2$-graded case using a microlocal sheaf category version of wrapped Fukaya categories.
 For our purposes, we will need to work with $\mathbb{Z}$-graded categories; a careful chase of $\mathbb{Z}$-gradings in \cite{Gammage} might allow us to assume Conjecture \ref{conj:LU} in all cases. \end{itemize}